AgeCoder/AgeCoder/README.md

 Here are some of the projects I've been working on:

+  - **Full-Stack Blockchain with Flask and React**
+    A comprehensive project showcasing a blockchain implementation with Python/Flask for the backend (including Proof of Work, mining, Pub/Sub networking, and wallet
+    functionalities) and JavaScript/React for an interactive user interface.

 - **Marketplace**
   A robust, TypeScript-driven project designed to deliver a seamless and intuitive online marketplace experience.